This is hands down the easiest and best gluten free bread you will ever make!

 I use the Lekue Silicone Bread Maker The bread comes out of the maker so easily without any extra flour, greasing or prying.
 The end result is a beautiful artisan bread with a nice crust.
 I love Lekue products!
 Their silicone is 100% BPA free dishwasher, freezer, microwave and oven safe.
 If you half this recipe all the mixing, rising etc can actually be done in the bread pan.
 If you decide to purchase the bread maker please use my affiliate link.
 Your cost remains the same, but I earn a small percentage to help support this blog.
 Thank you!

 This loaf lasts a couple of days at room temperature.
 I usually slice up half of the loaf.
-Wrap each slice in plastic wrap.
+Wrap each slice in plastic wrap or wax paper.
 Flash freeze the wrapped slices then place them in a freezer bag.
 When I need a slice I simply defrost one overnight in the fridge.
 Frozen slices can be warmed up in the oven or toaster as well.

 With a few adaptations you can also make dinner rolls.